kenalib/image-search-java/README.md

 * run `docker-machine env image-search-webapp` to show actual variables.
 * for each PEM files, you can copy data to clipboard by below on Mac.
-* paste to Value field then delete header and footer.
+* paste to Value field then delete header and footer in the field.

 ```bash
 cat ~/.docker/machine/machines/image-search-webapp/ca.pem | pbcopy